PhoenixDAO/design-resources/README.md

 Visit our website to check our project.
 [PhoenixDAO](https://phoenixdao.io)

-## Created by:
+## Initial PhoenixDAO Product Designs:

-All designs created and pushed by:
+All initial designs created and pushed by:
 [Codemathics](https://twitter.com/codemathics)